Frank Ifield: 1960s success

-Ifield's first UK single, "Lucky Devil" (January 1960), reached No. 22 in the UK Singles Chart.
-His next six singles had less commercial success, but he had his first UK number-one hit with a cover version of Victor Schertzinger and Johnny Mercer 1941 composition, "I Remember You" (May 1962), which topped the charts for seven weeks.
-Known for Ifield's falsetto and a slight yodel, it was the second-highest-selling single of that year in the UK, and became the seventh million-selling single.
+Ifield's first UK single, "Lucky Devil" (January 1960), reached No. 22 on the UK Singles Chart.
+His next six singles had less commercial success, but he had his first UK number-one hit with a cover version of the Victor Schertzinger and Johnny Mercer 1941 composition "I Remember You" (May 1962), which topped the charts for seven weeks.
+Known for Ifield's falsetto and a slight yodel, it was the second highest-selling single of that year in the UK, and became the seventh million-selling single.
 It is Ifield's highest charting single on the United States Billboard Hot 100, reaching No. 5.
 It also reached No. 1 on the Australian Kent Music Report.

 His next single was a double A-side, "Lovesick Blues" and "She Taught Me How to Yodel" (October 1962).
-"Lovesick Blues" was originally sung by Hank Williams and was treated in an upbeat "Let's Twist Again" style.
+"Lovesick Blues", originally sung by Hank Williams, was treated in an upbeat "Let's Twist Again" style.
 The other track is a virtuoso piece of yodelling with the final verse – entirely yodelling – at double-speed.
-It also peaked at No. 1 in the UK, No. 2 in Australia, and reached No. 44 in the US Billboard Hot 100.
+It also peaked at No. 1 in the UK, No. 2 in Australia, and reached No. 44 on the US Billboard Hot 100.
 He had been told by his management not to yodel because it would brand him.
 Nevertheless, he sang "She Taught Me to Yodel" as an encore for a Royal Variety Performance (November 1962), at the specific request of the Queen Mother for a yodelling song.
 His next single, "Wayward Wind", made him the first UK-based artist to reach No. 1 three times in succession on the UK charts.
 The only previous artist to have done so was Elvis Presley.
-In Australia it peaked at No. 16.
+In Australia, it peaked at No. 16.

 His UK charting singles from 1963 were "Nobody's Darlin' but Mine" (April 1963, No. 4), "Confessin' (That I Love You)" (June, No. 1), "Mule Train" (October, No. 22) and "Don't Blame Me" (December, No. 8).
-In 1963 he sang at the Grand Ole Opry, introduced by one of his heroes, Hank Snow.
+In 1963, he sang at the Grand Ole Opry, introduced by one of his heroes, Hank Snow.
 Many of his records were produced by Norrie Paramor.
-Ifield also was featured on Jolly What!, a 1964 compilation comprising eight of his tracks and four by the Beatles, which has been considered an attempt to cash in on Beatlemania.
-(Vee-Jay Records had gotten US distribution rights to The Beatles along with Ifield) Despite changing trends Ifield continued to have further top 40 hits in that decade including, "Angry at the Big Oak Tree" (April 1964) "I Should Care" (July), "Paradise" (August 1965), "No One Will Ever Know" (June 1966), and "Call Her Your Sweetheart" (September).
-Ifield twice entered the UK heats for the Eurovision Song Contest.
-He came in second in the 1962 heat with "Alone Too Long" (losing to Ronnie Carroll).
-In the 1976 heat he tried with, "Ain't Gonna Take no for an Answer", finishing last of 12.
+Ifield was also featured on Jolly What!, a 1964 compilation comprising eight of his tracks and four by the Beatles, which has been considered an attempt to cash in on Beatlemania.
+(Vee-Jay Records had acquired US distribution rights to the Beatles along with Ifield.)
+Despite changing trends, Ifield continued to have further top 40 hits in that decade including "Angry at the Big Oak Tree" (April 1964), "I Should Care" (July), "Paradise" (August 1965), "No One Will Ever Know" (June 1966), and "Call Her Your Sweetheart" (September).